astroandes/tololo-lya-fit/paper/referee.md

 make the link with dEs.
 What are typical virial masses of dEs?
 What is the virial (or r_200) radius of Tololo 1244-277?
 This information should be given.

+Reply.
+We motivate the computation of the dark matter mass estimate by the fact that the dynamical mass is one order of magnitude higher than the baryonic mass.
+As we don't use this anymore to argue for the multiphase model over the rotation model, we keep this estimate as an upper limit of what can be expected.
+Detailed mass models to test other profiles or deciding whether the Tololo is dark matter dominated would require the full rotation curve of the galaxy.
+We mention that in the text.
+We have also removed this estimate from the abstract given the large associated with this estimate.

 The authors also say that the correlation found in Oyarzun et al. (2016) should not change their conclusions because the equivalent width (i.e. intensity-to-continuum ratio) seems not to be related to the line width, which is what they actually measure.
 In fact, the line width (LW) does determine the equivalent width (EW), together with the intensity-to-continuum ratio (ICR).
 One can change the LW and ICR